 Cost-saving recommendationsSize your compute power appropriately

 You pay a fixed amount while a notebook is running, whether or not you are doing active calculations.
-(Note: Terra automatically pauses a notebook after twenty minutes of inactivity).The cost is based on the compute power of your virtual machine or cluster, not how much computation is being done.
+(Note: Terra automatically pauses a notebook after 30 minutes of inactivity).The cost is based on the compute power of your virtual machine or cluster, not how much computation is being done.
 So choose enough power to do your computations in a reasonable amount of time, but not excessive power that you pay for and don't use.